Colloquium: Spintronics in graphene and other two-dimensional materials: State of the art in graphene spintronics

 \subsection{Graphene/TMDC optospintronics}

 Non-destructive optical spin injection into graphene has the potential to overcome limitations inherent to electrical spin injection methods whilst enabling new opto-spintronic functionalities.
-The weak optical absorption and weak intrinsic SOC strength of graphene prevents such a direct optical spin injection.
-In this regard, \citet{gmitra_graphene_2015} proposed the use of proximity-induced SOC as way to enable direct optical spin injection.
+The weak optical absorption and weak intrinsic SOC strength of graphene prevents such a direct optical spin injection \cite{inglot_optical_2014}. {\purple Silicon also poses a similar challenge towards spin injection, due to its low SOC strength.
+Combining Si with a direct band gap semiconductor has been proposed to overcome this challenge \cite{zutic_spin_2006}.} In this regard, \citet{gmitra_graphene_2015} proposed the use of proximity-induced SOC as way to enable direct optical spin injection.
 Here, graphene is partially covered by a monolayer transition-metal dichalcogenide crystal, as shown in Fig.~\ref{fig:alternative}(a).
 Excitation with circularly polarized light on the TMDC-covered graphene area generates spin polarized charge carriers in the TMDC monolayer, as a result of spin-valley coupling and the valley-selective absorption.
 These carriers diffuse into the adjacent graphene layer, and are finally detected electrically using ferromagnetic contacts in a non-local geometry.
 This non-destructive optical spin injection schemes were recently experimentally realized independently by two groups. \citet{luo_opto-valleytronic_2017} utilized monolayer MoS$_2$ to inject spin current into multilayer graphene at room temperature.
 They utilized Hanle spin precession measurements to confirm optical spin injection, spin transport and electrical detection, see Fig.~\ref{fig:alternative}(b). \citet{avsar_optospintronics_2017}, utilized monolayer WSe$_2$ to inject spin current into monolayer graphene, where the generated nonlocal spin signal was electrically detected by utilizing hBN as a tunnel barrier.
 The spin-coupled valley selective origin of the signal was confirmed by prudently studying the dependences of the nonlocal spin signal on modulations of the incident light intensity and polarization, see Fig.~\ref{fig:alternative}(c).
 In future experiments it will be relevant to determine the types of charge carriers diffusing into graphene, as well as experimentally demonstrating the optical detection of such generated spin signal, free from any contact-related spin scattering at FM/NM interfaces.